Army of Shadows: Home media

 In Europe, the British Film Institute released the film on Region 2 DVD in November 2006.
 It was released on Blu-ray as part of the StudioCanal Collection in 2013, with a bonus documentary and a booklet as special features.

 In the United States, the film was released by the Criterion Collection on both Region 1 DVD and Blu-ray in May 2007.
 This release was out of print by 2010 and re-issued in April 2020.

+Television series

+In August 2025, it was announced that Ronan Bennett would write the six-part series, loosely based on the book and the movie for Channel 4 and Canal+, shifting the story from the French resistance in World War II to a near-future authoritarian Britain.
+In July 2026, it was announced that Paddy Considine, America Ferrera, Alex Hassell, and Kit Harington would lead the series, with Lisa Gunning directing all episodes.